 Flat roofs are everywhere across Hertfordshire, from rear extensions in Watford and Hemel Hempstead, to garages in St Albans, to dormers and bay roofs in towns like Hitchin and Harpenden.
+Our roofers in Hertfordshire see all of them.
 They can be a solid, long-term solution, but only if you choose the right system and it’s installed properly.

 This guide breaks down what flat roofing typically costs in Hertfordshire, which materials make sense for different properties, how long the work usually takes, and what you should expect from a proper job, not a quick patch that fails a year later.